apigee/ansible-opdk-accelerator/README-inventory.md

     dc-1-n7 ansible_host=10.x.x.x
     dc-1-n8 ansible_host=10.x.x.x
     dc-1-n9 ansible_host=10.x.x.x
-    dc-1-n10 ansible_host=10.x.x.x

 ### Define a planet
-We then define a planet as a group of data centers:
+We define a planet as a group of data centers:

     # Listing that references all data centers that compose a planet.
     [planet:children]
     dc-1

+### Define Edge group
+We define a group of nodes that contain Edge roles as:

+    [edge]
+    dc-1-n[0:9]

 ### Define a management server groups
 We then define a managment server group in dc-1 as:

     [dc-1-ms]
-    dc-1-n1
+    dc-1-n0

 We can add dc-1-ms group to the larger group of all managment servers as: